oroinc/documentation/crm/admin_guide/op_structure/search_index/db_search/orm_search_engine.rst

 Configuration
 -------------

-ORM engine configuration stored at ``Oro/Bundle/SearchBundle/Resources/config/oro/search_engine/orm.yml`` and do not require any additional engine parameters.
+ORM engine configuration is stored in ``Oro/Bundle/SearchBundle/Resources/config/oro/search_engine/orm.yml`` and does not require any additional engine parameters.

-ORM search engine has quite straightforward implementation - it simply stores index data in appropriate tables: separate tables for ``text``, ``datetime``, ``decimal`` and ``integer`` value, and another one table to store general information.
-Table that stores text data has ``fulltext`` index.
+ORM search engine has a straightforward implementation - it simply stores index data in appropriate tables: separate tables for ``text``, ``datetime``, ``decimal`` and ``integer`` value, and another table to store general information.
+The table that stores text data has ``fulltext`` index.

 .. code-block:: none